AmrBenSalem/Verve-Case-Study/verve_case_study.md

 #### Extracting the name of the person from the device name and checking whether the name belongs to a male or a female :

 - Using the nltk library for example, we can extract the name of the person from the `device_name` feature.
-- Using either a library (gender-guesser for example) or a classification model trained on names and genders, we can create another feature where we put whether we think that the gender is male or female (based on the name) or unknown (if the `device_name` is missing)
+- Using either a library (gender-guesser for example) or a classification model trained on names and genders, we can create another feature where we put the guess of the gender (based on the name) or unknown (if the `device_name` is missing)

 #### Mean, min, max, std encoding (with respect to the gender) of the interaction with app :